-- iv.
-Council Regulation (EC) No 834/2007 of 28 June 2007 on organic production and labelling of organic products and repealing Regulation (EEC) No 2092/91; - v.
-Regulation (EC) No 110/2008 of the European Parliament and of the Council of 15 January 2008 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks and repealing Council Regulation (EEC) No 1576/89; - vi.
-Council Regulation (EC) No 479/2008 of 29 April 2008 on the common organisation of the market in wine, amending Regulations (EC) No 1493/1999, (EC) No 1782/2003, (EC) No 1290/2005, (EC) No 3/2008 and repealing Regulations (EEC) No 2392/86 and (EC) No 1493/1999; - (b) quality schemes for agricultural products, cotton or foodstuffs recognised by the Member States as complying with the following criteria: - the specificity of the final product under such schemes is derived from clear obligations to guarantee: - specific product characteristics, or - specific farming or production methods, or

-- a quality of the final product that goes significantly beyond the commercial commodity standards as regards public, animal or plant health, animal welfare or environmental protection;

-- (ii) the scheme is open to all producers; - (iii) the scheme involves binding product specifications and compliance with those specifications is verified by public authorities or by an independent inspection body; - (iv) the scheme is transparent and assures complete traceability of products; - or
+- v.
+Regulation (EC) No 110/2008 of the European Parliament and of the Council of 15 January 2008 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks and repealing Council Regulation (EEC) No 1576/8936; - vi.
+Council Regulation (EC) No 479/2008 of 29 April 2008 on the common organisation of the market in wine, amending Regulations (EC) No 1493/1999, (EC) No 1782/2003, (EC) No 1290/2005, (EC) No 3/2008 and repealing Regulations (EEC) No 2392/86 and (EC) No 1493/199937; - (b) quality schemes for agricultural products, cotton or foodstuffs recognised by the Member States as complying with the following criteria: - (i) the specificity of the final product under such schemes is derived from clear obligations to guarantee: - specific product characteristics, or - specific farming or production methods, or - a quality of the final product that goes significantly beyond the commercial commodity standards as regards public, animal or plant health, animal welfare or environmental protection; - (ii) the scheme is open to all producers; - (iii) the scheme involves binding product specifications and compliance with those specifications is verified by public authorities or by an independent inspection body; - (iv) the scheme is transparent and assures complete traceability of products;

+or
-(c) voluntary agricultural product and farm certification schemes recognised by the Member States as meeting the Union best practice guidelines for the operation of voluntary certification schemes relating to agricultural products, farms and foodstuffs.

-2. Support under this measure may also cover costs arising from information and promotion activities concerning products covered by the support of the quality schemes referred to in paragraph 1.

-23. Support under this measure shall be granted as an annual incentive payment, the level of which shall be determined according to the level of the fixed costs arising from participation in supported schemes, for a maximum duration of five years.

-For the purposes of this paragraph, "fixed costs" means the costs incurred for entering a supported quality scheme and the annual contribution for participating in that scheme, including, where necessary, expenditure on checks required to verify compliance with the specifications of the scheme.
+- (c) voluntary agricultural product and farm certification schemes recognised by the Member States as meeting the Union best practice guidelines for the operation of voluntary certification schemes relating to agricultural products, farms and foodstuffs. - 2.
+Support under this measure may also cover costs arising from information and promotion activities concerning products covered by the support of the quality schemes referred to in paragraph 1. - 23.
+Support under this measure shall be granted as an annual incentive payment, the level of which shall be determined according to the level of the fixed costs arising from participation in supported schemes, for a maximum duration of five years. - For the purposes of this paragraph, ""fixed costs" means the costs incurred for entering a supported quality scheme and the annual contribution for participating in that scheme, including, where necessary, expenditure on checks required to verify compliance with the specifications of the scheme. - 3.4.

-- 3.4.
 Support shall be limited to the maximum amount laid down in Annex I. - 4.5.
-In order to take into account new Union legislation that may affect this support under this measure, ∓the Commission shall be empowered to adopt delegated acts in accordance with Article 90 concerning the specific Union quality schemes to be covered by paragraph 1(a).
+In order to take into account new Union legislation that may affect this support under this measure, ‡the Commission shall be empowered to adopt delegated acts in accordance with Article 90 concerning the specific Union quality schemes to be covered by paragraph 1(a).

-Investments in physical assets